The most famous sights in Paris

 Sacre Couer

-Montmartre – a hill on which, in addition to the basilica, lies a picturesque district known for its narrow streets.
+Montmartre – A hill on which, in addition to the basilica, lies a picturesque district known for its narrow streets.
 You can reach this highest natural place in Paris either by cable car or by a staircase with 222 steps.
 Many artists live and work in this part of Paris – for example, Claude Monet or Vincent van Gogh had their studios here in the past.
+This hill is also famous for being home to the windmills that inspired the name of the famous Moulin Rouge cabaret.

 Moulin Rouge